gitter-badger/zio-tls-http/README.md

 # Lightweight Scala TLS HTTP 1.1 Web Server based on ZIO async fibers and Java NIO sockets.

 It uses ZIO-JSON to support JSON encoding/decodig.
-Please, refer to the README at the main branch.
+Please, refer to the <strong>README</strong> at the main branch.

 fromJSON() extracts object A from Chunk[Byte] Request's body.